New Energy

 Potential customer emissions (Woodside Scope 3) avoidance from Phase 1 Beaumont New Ammonia.
 [6][7]

-The future of energy is constantly evolving with a growing demand for safe, lower carbon,1 affordable and reliable energy.
+The future of energy is constantly evolving with a growing demand for lower-carbon, affordable and reliable energy.1

 Across our portfolio, we seek to match the pace, scale and needs of our customers as they determine their own decarbonisation pathways.
-We have a target of US$5 billion investment in new energy products and lower carbon services by 2030.3,4 We also have an emissions abatement target to take final investment decisions on new energy products and lower carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.4,5
+We have a scope 3 target of US$5 billion investment in new energy products and lower-carbon services by 2030.3,4 We also have an emissions abatement target to take final investment decisions on new energy products and lower-carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.4,5

 [1] Woodside uses this term to describe the characteristic of having lower levels of associated potential GHG emissions when compared to historical and/or current conventions or analogues, for example relating to an otherwise similar resource, process, production facility, product or service, or activity.